 To begin, a Collegiate Sports Medicine Therapist will determine if you are an eligible candidate for rESWT treatment.
 The Therapist guides the patient through an extensive evaluation to ensure ESWT is the best option.
 This includes a complete investigation and documentation of medical history, symptoms, previous injuries and also takes your lifestyle into consideration.
 The therapist will then perform a hands-on evaluation of the area including observing structure, alignment, strength, range of motion, soft-tissue damage as well as identifying any abnormalities.
 With this thorough assessment, the therapist will determine your specific needs.
 If it appears you are a candidate and will respond favorably to rESWT, fees for the treatment will be discussed as well as any other questions you may have.

-Assuming you are a candidate, you will be scheduled for treatment where clients typically require 3 separate treatment sessions approximately 5-14 days apart.
+Assuming you are a candidate, you will be scheduled for treatment where clients typically require 3 separate treatment sessions approximately 7-14 days apart.
 Chronic tendinitis may require 3-5 visits, other conditions may be treated with 1-8 treatments.
 Each treatment session lasts approximately 5-15 minutes where the Therapist or assistant will apply ultrasonic transmission gel to the target area.
 The rESWT hand piece is then positioned to gently and extensively transmit shockwaves into the injured area.
-The feedback you provide helps our Therapist fine tune the position of the applicator and the intensity of the treatment.
 Clients may book an initial assessment and shockwave treatment for the same time if time permits in the schedule.

 Current clients will have already had an orthopaedic assessment completed and should discuss with their therapist if Shockwave Therapy is an option.